 Dayton Contemporary Dance Company

-Dayton Contemporary Dance Company was founded in 1968 to create performance opportunities for dancers of color.
+Dayton Contemporary Dance Company (DCDC) was founded in 1968 to create performance opportunities for dancers of color.
 Five decades later, it remains rooted in the African American experience, committed to the development of diverse movement artists on the global stage.
 Dayton Contemporary Dance Company brings phenomenal artistry to the stage, the classroom and the community.

 A co-recipient of one of the dance world’s highest honors, the 2016 Bessie Award for Outstanding Revival, DCDC has been presented by American Dance Festival, Paul Taylor American Modern Dance, and Jacob’s Pillow Dance Festival, and supported by National Endowment for the Arts and New England Foundation for the Arts among others.